Qantas to Close Sydney Int’l Business Lounge for Major Upgrade

-Qantas will finally begin a major upgrade of its tired international Business Lounge at Sydney Airport in the second half of 2025.
+Qantas has finally begun work on a major upgrade of its tired international Business Lounge at Sydney Airport.

 Having been first announced in 2018 (yes, more than seven years ago – and originally due to be completed by the end of 2019), this lounge upgrade is long overdue.

-The new lounge that will replace the current one is likely to be a big improvement.
-There’s just a small problem: the refurbishment will take around a year and Qantas will need to put all the displaced lounge guests somewhere in the meantime.
+The new lounge that will replace the current one will be a big improvement.
+There’s just a small problem: the refurbishment will take until 2027 and Qantas needs to put all the displaced lounge guests somewhere in the meantime.

-Qantas planning a temporary Business Lounge at Sydney Airport
+Qantas opening a temporary Business Lounge at Sydney Airport

-Australian Frequent Flyer understands that Qantas plans to open a temporary international Business Lounge at Sydney Airport during the construction period.
-This will be located in a space below Gate 31 which is currently used as a sign-on and briefing room for Qantas flight crew.
+Qantas will open a temporary international Business Lounge at Sydney Airport on 8 December 2025, which it will use throughout the construction period.
+This is located in a space below Gate 31 which is normally used as a sign-on and briefing room for Qantas flight crew.
 This was previously used as a Qantas lounge back in the 1990s.

-Qantas will stop using this space as a crew room in July, in preparation for the main Business Lounge refurbishment to begin around October 2025.
+Qantas already stopped using this space as a crew room in July, in preparation for the main Business Lounge refurbishment to begin.

-This space could potentially hold around 150 people, but that’s not enough to replace the lost capacity while the regular Business Lounge is closed.
+This space can hold around 150 people.
+That’s not enough to replace the lost capacity while the regular Business Lounge is closed.
+Therefore, during peak periods, Qantas may send some passengers to the Plaza Premium Lounge instead.

 - Stop accepting Qantas Lounge Invitations during the construction period